maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Most of the action takes place in the `views` folder which can be further subdivided into of the `layout` and `shared` folders – home to the majority of your foundation front end code.

-The heart of The Rails templating system is `application.html.haml`.
+The heart of the Rails templating system by default is `application.html.haml`.
 View code from other parts of an application pass through and become framed by `application.html.haml` before being served to browsers.

 ### The Code